explosion/spaCy/website/docs/usage/rule-based-matching.md

 The examples here use [`nlp.make_doc`](/api/language#make_doc) to create `Doc` object patterns as efficiently as possible and without running any of the other pipeline components.
-If the token attribute you want to match on are set by a pipeline component, **make sure that the pipeline component runs** when you create the pattern.
+If the token attribute you want to match on is set by a pipeline component, **make sure that the pipeline component runs** when you create the pattern.
 For example, to match on `POS` or `LEMMA`, the pattern `Doc` objects need to have part-of-speech tags set by the `tagger` or `morphologizer`.